Mohitxo/doepicshit/README.md

 # doepicshit
-this is a new repository  for rough work
+this is a new repository  for rough work \n print("hello world")